Understanding Argument Styles Is The Secret To A Happy Relationship

 Defensive

-This comes out in all scenarios but particularly if you are on the receiving end of an attacking argument.
-In those instances it's natural to want to defend yourself and attempt to offer explanations or deny the accusations – usually stemming from a feeling of upset or rejection.
-"While defending yourself against an angry onslaught is a normal thing to want to do," says Beverley, "it is something that doesn't go very far towards solving the argument because these two styles are conflictual on a very closed, 'Yes-No' level, and leave little room for looking for resolution."
+This comes out in all scenarios, but particularly if you are on the receiving end of an attacking argument.
+In those instances it's natural to want to defend yourself and attempt to offer explanations or deny the accusations — usually stemming from a feeling of upset or rejection.
+"While defending yourself against an angry onslaught is a normal thing to want to do," Blackman says, "it is something that doesn't go very far towards solving the argument because these two styles are conflictual on a very closed, 'Yes-No' level, and leave little room for looking for resolution."

 Withdrawing